monikase/AI_Ethics/Fairness_Audit_Playbook/0_Fairness_Audit_Playbook.md

 # Fairness Audit Playbook
 ### Organizational Framework for Systematic AI Fairness Evaluation

-## Executive Summary

-Our organization currently evaluates AI fairness inconsistently across teams.
-Fairness assessments are ad hoc, metrics vary, and there is no centralized standard.
+The Fairness Audit Playbook is a structured, end-to-end framework for systematically evaluating and managing fairness risks in AI systems.
+It integrates:

+- Historical analysis (HCAT)
+- Fairness definition selection (FDST)
+- Bias source identification (BSIT)
+- Statistically validated metrics (FMT)

+into a unified workflow that engineering teams can apply consistently across projects.

+In many organizations, fairness assessments are inconsistent.
+Definitions remain implicit, methods vary across teams, and mitigation is often reactive rather than systematic.
 This creates:

 - Regulatory exposure
 - Reputational risk
 - Technical debt
-- Inefficient duplication of fairness work
-- Inconsistent decision-making across AI systems
+- Inconsistent fairness standards

-To address this, we introduce the **Fairness Audit Playbook** — a standardized, reusable, and technically rigorous framework that enables engineering teams to:

-- Systematically evaluate AI systems for bias
+The Playbook addresses these challenges by enabling engineering teams to:

+- Identify structural and historical risk factors
 - Select fairness definitions explicitly
-- Identify root bias sources
+- Map bias sources
-- Quantitatively measure disparities
+- Quantitatively measure and validate disparities
-- Validate findings statistically
 - Document mitigation decisions
-- Create ongoing accountability

-The Playbook is designed for:
-- Internal AI systems
-- Third-party AI integrations
-- New and legacy systems
-- Classification, regression, and ranking models

-Most teams can apply the Playbook independently.
-Fairness specialists are required only for high-risk or complex systems.
+- Establish continuous monitoring

+It is adaptable across domains, model types (classification, regression, ranking), and risk levels.
+Most teams can apply it independently, with fairness specialists supporting high-risk or complex systems.

 ---